How To Create the Xcode Configuration Settings File

 Types of the value

-The type of values is different for each configurations.
-If you look at the build settings on Xcode, it could be a string or a number.
+The value type differs for each configuration.
+For example, if you look at the build settings on Xcode, it could be a string or a number.
 It corresponds to that.
 The following types are defined.

 • Boolean (YES or NO)